BC CROSS TRIATHLON SERIES

 Note 2: In the event of a Series tie, results from the Provincial Championships will take precedents in determining the overall finishing order.

-Note 3: The U23 Category is a demonstration category only in 2018.
-As such, no Series points will be issued.
+Note 3: The U23 and University Category is a demonstration category in 2020.

 HOW ARE EXTERNAL, SINGLE SPORT POINTS ALLOCATED?

 In collaboration with Triathlon Canada’s High Performance program, Triathlon BC piloted an inter-sport initiative in 2018.
 Through encouraging athletes to compete in provincially sanctioned, single-sport events, athletes will be able to increase their foundational skills in all three disciplines, a requirement in today's highly competitive multisport environment, and a common system gap identified by Triathlon Canada across the country.

-Triathlon BC will be awarding SuperSeries points to athletes that compete in discipline specific competitions.
+Triathlon BC will be awarding SuperSeries powered by Argon 18 points to athletes that compete in discipline specific competitions.
 These points will be in addition to those awarded to SuperSeries competitors.

-New for the 2019 season, a maximum of twelve (12) Series points will be awarded for swim, bike, or run specific events.
+New for the 2020 season, a maximum of nine (9) Series points will be awarded for swim, bike, or run specific events.
 Athletes can submit external points requests for one sport annually.
-4 points will be allotted per event* if an athlete achieves;
+3 points will be allotted per event* if an athlete achieves;

 Top 16 at a Swim BC sanctioned event (Top 20 if A finals and B finals are 10 lanes each)

 Top 10 at a Cycling BC sanctioned event (road, cyclocross, cross-country or track only)

 Top 5 at an BC Athletics sanctioned event ( 400m, 800m, 1200m, 1500m, 2000m and 3000m only for track; all XC events)

 Athletes can submit up to three (3) results from individual sport (swim/bike/run) performances to Triathlon BC for approval.
 Results must be verifiable online.

 Triathlon BC and Triathlon Canada are confident that this initiative will create a more robust athlete with increased technical skills, provide greater coaching opportunities for athletes and ultimately identify key performance indicators in developing athletes.